russom/DSND-Capstone/Capstone_writeup.md

 5. [Modeling](#modeling)
 6. [Optimization](#optimization)

 In the following we'll see details on all of them (except for the first one).
-I will essentially make reference to the `local` notebook, clarifying commonalities and differences with the `EMR` one as I go.
+I will mostly make reference to the `local` notebook, clarifying when I get data from the `EMR` one as I go.

 Finally, a [Conclusions](#Conclusions) section will summarize the results and possible improvement strategies.